 My Cupcake Addiction – started at a local market at the Gold Coast, founder Elise Strachan now has 10 million followers drooling over her dream.

 Networking is a very undervalued business growth tool, I must say!
-Nothing beats the benefits you can prosper with than building relationships with neighbouring traders, distributors, operators and of course customers!
+The benefits of building relationships with neighbouring traders, distributors, operators and of course customers is unapparelled.

-By building a relationship with your fellow traders, they can show you the ropes – directing you to the best distributors, teaching you right from wrong, and even little things – like covering your stall while you run and grab a coffee!
-Having friends in the marketplace can be very valuable!
+By building a relationship with your fellow traders, they can show you the ropes like directing you to the best distributors and teaching you right from wrong.
+Though it’s also the little things like covering your stall while you run and grab a coffee.
+Having friends in the marketplace can be very valuable.

 Networking with customers is an essential step in customer retention.
 Once you provide an awesome experience for your customer, they are very likely to return over and over, as long as you keep that relationship positive.

-Along with positive customer relationships come ‘reference groups’ – this little golden profit has a domino effect and can quickly grow your business extraordinarily if you play your cards right.
-This is where, your satisfied customers refer you to their friends, and they refer you to their Aunt Jess, and Aunt Jess refers you to her entire book club and… You get the picture.
+Along with positive customer relationships come ‘reference groups’ – this little golden profit has a domino effect and can quickly grow your business if you play your cards right.
+This is where your satisfied customers refer you to their friends, and they refer you to their Aunt Jess, and Aunt Jess refers you to her entire book club and…you get the picture.

 The more contacts you have in business, the better it is for you.
-The more you get to know your wholesalers, distributors and other providers, the better chance you have in scooping up fiscal deals.
+The more you get to know your wholesalers, distributors, other providers, market organiser and fellow stall holders, the better chance you have in scooping up fiscal deals.
 The more people you know – the more you’re looked after.